jibrinx/jibrinx.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 ## Research Interests
-I am particularly fascinated by the intricacies of complex dynamical systems, uncertainty Quantification, and Non-linearities.
-I enjoy working on problems in this domain: Computer Vision, Deep Learning, Mathematical Modeling, and Deep Generative Modeling.
+I am particularly fascinated by the intricacies of complex dynamical systems, uncertainty Quantification, and Non-linearities I am always curious about how our world operates, and whether we can find a theory that will explain it all..
+I enjoy working on problems in this domain: Computer Vision, Deep Learning, Mathematical Modeling, Explainable AI, and Deep Generative Modeling.

 ## Recent News